manojbaniya444/Lemon/Readme.md

 ## Lemon
-Lemon is a backend web framework to create http backend server.
+Lemon is a backend web framework to create http backend server like **Express JS** framework.

+##  Creating a server

 ```javascript
 const lemon = require("lemon")